This article is part of a larger series on How to Do Payroll.

 Processing payroll in Rhode Island is a pretty simple process.
 You’ll need to take note of the higher minimum wage and specific tax rates when calculating payroll.
 Overall, though, most of the regulations align with federal standards, so you don’t have to worry about conflicting rules.

-For help processing payroll in Rhode Island, consider using a payroll software like Gusto.
+For help processing payroll in Rhode Island, consider using a payroll software like QuickBooks Payroll.
 Its all-in-one payroll platform can help you manage your team, from onboarding new employees to filing payroll taxes.
 It even guarantees you won’t face any IRS penalties if someone on its team makes a mistake, giving you peace of mind.
 Sign up today to start a 30-day free trial.